Got questions? Here are some of the most frequently asked.

 9.45am: General play time begins in the main field with lots of running, jumping and the opportunity to catch up with friends.
 Any new additions are slowly introduced to the pack.

 11.30am: We go for a pack walk around the site and run scheduled activities such as hide the treat, frisbee or even a bubble party for those that want to take part.

 2.00pm: More playtime!
 Splash pool, ball pit, more games & activities.

 Are young puppies allowed at Joey’s Doggie Day Care?

-We can accept puppies once they are 6 months old.
+We can accept puppies once they are a year old.
 The small group environment is great for social development, the perfect place to learn doggy airs and graces.
-Small and young dogs even have a special section of the field all to themselves.
+Small dogs even have a special section of the field all to themselves.